Spacetime-Meta/documentation/post_on_the_map.md

 4. **Link to your app**
 This is the link people will follow when entering your planet.

+5. **Name to display**
+This is the short text that appears when users mouse over your planet.

 ![interface map](https://raw.githubusercontent.com/Spacetime-Meta/documentation/main/src/map_interface_components.png)

 Once you have all 4 items, you need to host them somewhere.
-There are many options to make your content available, but the one we recomend is IPFS.
+There are many options to make your content available, but the one we recomend is [IPFS]{https://ipfs.io/}.
 All you need is the url for each of these items.
 Then you insert the urls in the following template

 ```
-  "<location x>,<location y>,<location z>":{
-            "name":"Spacetime Meta",
+{
+  "77223":{
+    "name":"<name to display>",
     "prtl":"<url to your app>",
     "img":"<url to your img>",
     "logo":"<url to your logo>",
     "icon":{
       "type": ".gltf",
       "gltf": "<IPFS hash of your .glb file>"
-            },
-            "location":{
-                "x": <location x>,
-                "y": <location y>,
-                "z": <location z>
     }
   }
+}
 ```

+**Have difficulty updating your planet?**
+Join our [Official Discord](https://discord.gg/wtRMBXw2bd) and ask question.
+Someone will help you.